 - Press dough into tin, folding over edges into the tin to create a thicker crust along the side.
 Trim dough so that it is flush with the top of the tin.
 Repeat the process for the second tart.

-- Then place 2 tbsp of the Dijon mustard in each tart and spread to form a thin layer.
+- Then place 2 tablespoon of the Dijon mustard in each tart and spread to form a thin layer.

-- Top with the cheese, sprinkle 1 tsp of Herbs de Provence on each tart, line with 1 layer of sliced tomatoes (the large ones) alternating the colors.
+- Top with the cheese, sprinkle 1 teaspoon of Herbs de Provence on each tart, line with 1 layer of sliced tomatoes (the large ones) alternating the colors.

 - Fill in the gaps with the small cherry tomatoes, alternating colors.